dwrobel/flatcam/README.md

 =================================================

+17.12.2019

+- more optimizations in NCC Tool
+- optimizations in Paint Tool
+- maximum range for Cut Z is now zero to deal with the situation when using V-shape with tip-dia same value with cut width

 16.12.2019

 - in Geometry Editor added support for Jump To function such as that it works within the Editor Tools themselves.
 For now it works only in absolute jumps